-Here is the League Table for IVA firms last year, showing all firms that registered more than 500 IVAs in 2016.
-The data comes from the Insolvency Service, it was supplied to Louise Yates.
+Here are three League Tables for IVA firms, showing all firms that registered more than 500 IVAs in 2014, 2015 and 2016.

 The up/down column shows how firms have moved up or down the table compared to their position in 2015.
 “0” shows no change, “~” shows the firm was not in last year’s table.

-Are these figures accurate?
+Are the 2016 figures accurate?

 Note that the table has some significant differences from the one published by the Insolvency Service in January, see Individual Voluntary Arrangements: Outcome Status and Provider Breakdown page 7.
 As far as I am aware, these differences have occurred where an IP takes cases from more than one firm.
 My table above is based on the firm who set up the IVA.
 The table in the IS report is based on the way the IS allocates an IP to a firm.